MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Profiles-and-Role-Centers.md

 ---
-title: "Profiles and Role Centers in Dynamics NAV"
+title: Profiles and Role Centers
+description: Profiles are collections of the Microsoft Dynamics NAV users who share the same Role Center, a Page on which you can place different parts.
 author: edupont04
 ms.custom: na
-ms.date: 10/21/2016
+ms.date: 10/23/2017
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na